Back to search

 Endangered Languages Documentation Programme

-The Endangered Languages Documentation Programme (ELDP) provides grants worldwide for the linguistic documentation of endangered languages and knowledge.
-Grantees conduct fieldwork and create multimedia collections of endangered languages.
-These audio-visual collections are preserved, and made freely available through the digital Endangered Languages Archive (ELAR).
+The Endangered Language Documentation Programme (ELDP) provides grants worldwide for the linguistic documentation of endangered languages and knowledge.
+Grantees create audiovisual collections with transcription and translations of endangered languages and practices.
+These collections are preserved and made freely available through the Endangered Languages Archive (ELAR).

 Funder Website